Clinton Hart

 Clinton Glenn Hart (born July 20, 1977) is an American former professional football player who was a safety in the National Football League (NFL) for the Philadelphia Eagles, San Diego Chargers, and St. Louis Rams.
 He also was a member of the Tallahassee Thunder, Tampa Bay Storm, Rhein Fire, Amsterdam Admirals and Omaha Nighthawks of the United Football League (UFL).
 He played college baseball at Central Florida.

-Early years
+Early life

 Hart attended South Sumter, where he practiced football and baseball.
 In football, he was the team's starter at quarterback and safety.

 Because of his SAT low score, he didn't receive football college scholarships offers except for an interest to play college football at Central Florida, he turned it downed instead deciding to play baseball at Central Florida.
 He did not play college football.
-He was selected by the Anaheim Angels in the 32nd round of the 2000 Major League Baseball Draft.
+He was selected by the Anaheim Angels in the 32nd round of the 2000 Major League Baseball draft.